aws-cloudformation/cloudformation-guard/cfn-guard-rulegen-lambda/README.md

 ## To install CloudFormation Guard Rulegen Lambda the first time

-1. Clone this repo.
+1. Clone the cloudformation-guard repo.

-1. Clone [cfn-guard-rulegen](https://github.com/aws-cloudformation/cfn-guard-rulegen) at the same directory level (CloudFormation Guard Rulegen Lambda depends on the source in `cfn-guard-rulegen`)
+1. Ensure `cfn-guard-rulegen` directory is co-located with this folder as CloudFormation Guard Rulegen Lambda depends on the source in that folder.

 1. If you're on a Mac, add the following to `~/.cargo/config`: